florza/contests-engine/README.md

 - PATCH /api/v1/contests/<id>/matches/<id>

 ## Recent Steps
+- Refactored update_participant_stats to DrawManager to handle both, Groups and KO
+- Set winner of KO-match as participant_1/2 of next match
+- Allowed non-standard BYE positions in KO
 - Added test coverage reports (simplecov)
 - Defined tests for DrawManagerKO and DrawManagerGroups
-- Implemented GET draw, to get a (probably empty) tableau structure (BYE positions in KO, optimal group sizes and distribution for a given number of group)
+- Implemented GET draw, to get an empty tableau structure (BYE positions in KO, optimal group sizes and distribution for a given number of group)
 - Refactored DrawManager classes:
   - Same instance variable names in all subclasses, and post params, to make it easier to define generally usable methods
   - Move code to parent class and reused it